transkatgirl/Tapestry-Loom/Getting Started.md

 Editors can either be temporary, or they can be backed by a file on disk (Tapestry Loom's document format has the file extension `.tapestry`).
 When an editor is backed by a file on disk, changes will be automatically saved to disk.
 This way, if the application crashes, only very recent changes will be lost.

+Note: If you'd like to test out Tapestry Loom's interface without configuring an inference provider, see the [example-weaves](./example-weaves/) folder for some sample documents.

 ## Adding a model in Settings

 Before we can begin using Tapestry Loom, we'll need to add our first model.